- Prof. William Burrows, University of Washington, Seattle

 Visualize interactions between users, systems and sub-systems over time through message passing between objects or roles.
 If class diagram represents the skeleton of classes by showing their attributes and methods, sequence diagram complete the classes by representing the programming logic to be filled in methods' body.

-The resource-centric diagramming interface enables the creation of sequence diagram with minimal effort.
+The UML tool enables the creation of sequence diagram with minimal effort.

 Introduce space in diagram by sweeping shapes to a direction, or eliminate space by pulling shapes towards a direction with magnet.